 - When in doubt, don't give out student information.
 Always err on the side of caution.
-Contact the Registrar (898-5814) or University Counsel (898-2025) for guidance. - The Registrar's office is custodian for the student record.
-A student may request transcript(s) free of charge by completing the Transcript Release form found on this link: http://www.mtsu.edu/grades-and-transcripts/transcript-request.php.
-The student's signature is required on the Transcript Release form.
-Students may mail the form to the Registrar's office, fax the form, or bring it in person to the MT One Stop.
+Contact the Registrar (898-5814) or University Counsel (898-2025) for guidance. - The Registrar's office is the custodian for the student record.
+A student may request transcript(s) by going to www.mtsu.edu/transcripts and following the steps for ordering.
+Students may also visit the MT One Stop to receive a free printed copy of their transcript or request an official copy to be mailed.